About the Series:

 - Analyzing and blocking 15,000 BEC messages per day globally gives each Proofpoint customer an unfair advantage as NexusAI for BEC Detection has a large corpus of prior BEC attacks to compare message body contents against.

 - Being in outbound mail flow enables us to understand bi-directional communications and identify whether there’s an established history of communication or whether the message is from someone you’ve never communicated with but is impersonating a supplier.

 Second, the Nexus Supplier Risk Explorer continuously maps your supply chain and uncovers what threats they may be sending to your organization.
-This visibility helps you understand which suppliers are the riskiest and allows you implement adaptive controls to mitigate that risk.
+This visibility helps you understand which suppliers are the riskiest and allows you to implement adaptive controls to mitigate that risk.

 Third, Proofpoint provides incident responders with reporting to understand what type of BEC attack it is (e.g. invoicing, gift card, payroll) and who received it.
 This visibility is an important for prioritization efforts and informs what actions should be taken.
 Proofpoint also helps streamline incident response with the ability to automatically find and pull back delivered messages, included forwarded mail and distribution lists.

 Last, but not least, Proofpoint provides security awareness training to help organizations turn users into part of their defense.
 Because BEC supplier invoicing fraud relies on social engineering to trick end users, it’s critical to train employees about BEC supplier invoicing scams.
 Not only can Proofpoint help organizations teach users to spot BEC supplier invoicing fraud, but we can also enable those users to report those messages as suspicious and automate the investigation and remediation of those reported messages.